UBoat-Botnet/UBoat/README.md

 A POC HTTP Bot(less)net designed to replicate a full weaponised commercial botnet written in love by C++ using native WINAPI

-PHP Panel is under construction and most possibly would be put up if appropriate not thinking to do so
+Hishiro - San is a .net dropper project under heavy development designed to aid UBOAT

 ## Features